rockroman/PP3_The_Coach/README.md

 - typing -used for type hints and return data types in python code
 - sys & sleep - used to create a typing effect troughout the project
 - time - used to displayed delayed messages in the terminal
-- [unittest](https://docs.python.org/3/library/unittest.html) - used to carry out testing on single units in validation.py file
+- [unittest](https://docs.python.org/3/library/unittest.html) - is used to do automated testing(part of the program)

 #### Third Party Libraries
 - [requests ](https://pypi.org/project/requests/)- used this library to call [CalorieNinjas API](https://calorieninjas.com/api) and get caloric values of assigned meals